snnn/onnxruntime/js/README.md

 ### Models with ORT format

-By default, ONNX Runtime React Native leverages ONNX Runtime Mobile package with ORT format.
-Follow the [instruciton](https://onnxruntime.ai/docs/tutorials/mobile/model-conversion.html) to covert ONNX model to ORT format.
+Prior to ORT v1.13, the ONNX Runtime React Native package utilized the ONNX Runtime Mobile package, which required an ONNX model to be converted to ORT format.
+Follow these [instructions](https://onnxruntime.ai/docs/reference/ort-format-models.html#convert-onnx-models-to-ort-format) to convert ONNX model to ORT format.
+Note that the ONNX Runtime Mobile package includes a reduced set of operators and types, so not all models are supported.
+See [here](https://onnxruntime.ai/docs/reference/operators/MobileOps.html) for the list of supported operators and types.

+From ORT v1.13 onwards, the 'full' ONNX Runtime package is used.
+It supports both ONNX and ORT format models, and all operators and types.

+From ORT v1.19 onwards, the ONNX Runtime Mobile packages are no longer published.

 ### Build